mikehoffms/edgevr/_posts/2020-10-16-Hacking-Chrome-iOS.md

 </div>

 Unlike the desktop version of Chromium, where objects like the `RenderFrameHost` are tightly coupled with the lifetime of frames, the lifetime of the `WebFrameImpl` objects are completely controlled by JavaScript.
-If a webpage is randomly calling `FrameBecomeAvailable` or `FrameBecomeUnavailable` a frame may not have a corresponding `WebFrameImpl` object or it may have ten.
+If a webpage is randomly calling `FrameBecameAvailable` or `FrameBecameUnavailable`, a frame may not have a corresponding `WebFrameImpl` object or it may have ten.
 I will mention that I have not noticed any memory safety issues caused by this API being exposed and usable in this way.

 These handlers are normally invoked through the code in the [//ios/web/js_message/resources](https://source.chromium.org/chromium/chromium/src/+/master:ios/web/js_messaging/resources/) directory.